vasistachandan/githubmetrics/README.md

 4. Configure the build settings:
    - Build Command: Use the appropriate build command
    - Output Directory: `dist`
-5. Set environment variables if needed
+5. Set environment variables if needed (including GITHUB_TOKEN)
 6. Deploy with the "Deploy" button

 ### Option 3: Manual Deployment